Codcore/timetracker/README.md

 * Create comments for projects
 * Receive email notifications with updates details when task you're assigned to, is updated
 * Create task's time log records with hours you spent for task, and leave comment for record
-* Edit projects tasks and keep track on task completion
+* Edit project tasks and keep track on task completion